Corporate Law Practice

 When clients come to Davidoff Hutcher & Citron, they can expect the highest level of competence and personal attention by one of the firm’s senior partners, providing the kind of hands-on service clients will likely not find at other large firms.

-In addition to this personal service, clients working with DHC benefit from the broad array of practice groups assembled under one roof.
-Our corporate lawyers collaborate daily with other DHC lawyers focused on government relations, commercial litigation, intellectual property, real estate, employment law, bankruptcy law, healthcare, and a number of other specialized areas of practice, which other firms often need to outsource.
-By having this wealth of experience and expertise readily available, our corporate lawyers can operate more efficiently, saving our clients time and money while offering cutting-edge legal advice.
+In addition to this personal service, clients working with us benefit from the broad array of practice groups assembled under one roof.
+Our corporate lawyers collaborate daily with other consummate attorneys focused on government relations, commercial litigation, intellectual property, licensing, real estate, employment law, bankruptcy law, healthcare, and a number of other specialized areas of practice, which other firms often need to outsource.
+By having this wealth of experience readily available, our corporate lawyers can operate more efficiently, saving our clients time and money while offering cutting-edge legal advice.

 Beyond New York Corporate Law

 Our corporate lawyers draw from their significant legal and business experience and combine that experience with the capabilities of a large full-service law firm.